-When I started applying for masters degrees in late 2007, one of the key requirements was National Council for the Training of Journalists accreditation.
+When I started applying for masters degrees in late 2007, one of the key requirements was

-Only certain institutions can afford (and can be bothered to jump through strict hoops) to achieve NCTJ accreditation, but I was certain that without an industry-recognised course I might as well not bother postgraduate study.
+NCTJ accreditation, but I was certain that without an industry-recognised course I might as well not bother postgraduate study.

-What I didn't realise when I started at Sheffield was how slow the NCTJ is with its marking.
+NCTJ is with its marking.
 I sat two Media Law exams in January 09, and still, four months on, do not know if I passed or failed.

 The wait is ridiculous.